Atari Greatest Hits

-Atari Greatest Hits is a series of video game compilations developed by Code Mystics and published by Atari Interactive for the Nintendo DS and iOS.
+Atari Greatest Hits is a series of video game compilations developed by Code Mystics and published by Atari, Inc. for the Nintendo DS and iOS.
 Consisting of arcade and Atari 2600 games from Atari, it was released into two volumes released in 2010 and 2011 respectively, while the app was released as a free-to-play model, and allowed for purchase of the extra games.
 The games include bonus features such as manuals, credits and interviews with Atari founder Nolan Bushnell.

 Releases in the series have received positive reviews from IGN and Eurogamer while receiving more negative reviews from Nintendo Power and Nintendo Gamer.

 Content

 Both of the Nintendo DS releases contain an art gallery of pictures from their playable arcade games, Atari 2600 manuals from their playable arcade games and credits that detail the people who helped make them.
 Both volumes contain two other extras.
 While Volume 1 has a trivia game that gives players 20 randomly selected questions about Atari and Army Battlezone, a version of Battlezone commissioned by the US Army for Atari to train the gunners of the Bradley Fighting Vehicle, Volume 2 has eight interviews from Nolan Bushnell, including video and audio and an Atari 400 Basic engine.

 Atari's Greatest Hits was released as an app for the iPhone, iPad, and iPod Touch in April 2011.
 The app was free but only included Missile Command.
 The rest of the games could be purchased as downloadable content in packs of four, or as the entire collection.